project-chip/matter.js/README.md

 ### Matter-node.js

-Matter-node.js uses Node.js to implement a Matter Device and Controller by using Node.js for networking and other needed more native features.
+Matter-node.js uses Node.js to implement a Matter DeviceNode and ControllerNode by using Node.js for networking and other needed more native features.

 You can use it right now as a command line tool.